alg5/liveSearch/README.md

 - quick add the user to the recipient list in the private message composing page
 4. Quick search for similar names while creating a new topic
 5. The 'eye' plugin controls the viibility of search block
+6. Displays a link to the topic in the canonical or  SEO-compatible view
+7. Quick search of forums, groups, users in ACP

 On the settings page there is an option to turn on/off any search.
 Repository: https://github.com/alg5/liveSearch